amro/gibbon/README.markdown

 Subscribe a member to a list:

     gibbon.lists(list_id).members.create(body: {email_address: "email_address", status: "subscribed", merge_fields: {FNAME: "First Name", LNAME: "Last Name"}})

+Note: You could call `upsert` instead of `create` in the example above to update the member if they already exist or subscribe them if they do not.

 You can also unsubscribe a member from a list: